 Historic Hotel Saranac

-Day 1: We will meet in Burlington, VT and begin our ride south, along the shores of Lake Champlain to Middlebury, Vermont.
-Enjoy riding country roads and all the beautiful farms along the way.
-You will be well rewarded by the scenery, fine dining and the first night’s lodging at the Swift House Inn.
+Day 1: We will meet in Burlington, Vermont and begin our ride south, along the shores of Lake Champlain to Middlebury, Vermont.
+Enjoy the country roads, covered bridges and all the beautiful farms along the way (including the historic Morgan Horse Farm at the University of Vermont).
+We’ll spend the night at the comfortable Swift House Inn.

 Taking a ferry ride on a bicycle tour adds a whole new element to your trip!
 Feel the spray on your face, breathe in the fresh air, see the landscape from a different perspective and enjoy those “free miles.”